POSEIDON-SCRIPTS/Documentation/scripts/pos-housing/installation.md

 <details>

-<summary><strong>🚀 Step 1: Verify POS-Core Installation</strong></summary>
+<summary><strong>🚀 Step 1: Verify POS Dependencies Installation</strong></summary>

-Before installing POS-Housing, ensure POS-Core is properly installed:
+Before installing POS-Housing, ensure both required dependencies are properly installed:

 1. Navigate to your `resources/[POS]/` folder
-2. Verify that `POS-Core` folder exists
+2. Verify that both `POS-Core` and `POS-DoorLocks` folders exist
-3. Check that POS-Core is running without errors in your server console
+3. Check that both scripts are running without errors in your server console

 ```
 resources/
 └── [POS]/
+   ├── POS-Core/        ← This must exist
-   └── POS-Core/        ← This must exist
+   └── POS-DoorLocks/   ← This must also exist
 ```

 {% hint style="warning" %}
-**Important**: If POS-Core is not installed, please install it first before proceeding with POS-Housing.
+**Important**: If either POS-Core or POS-DoorLocks is not installed, please install them first before proceeding with POS-Housing.
+POS-Housing requires both dependencies for proper door management and core functionality.
 {% endhint %}

 </details>